We are pioneering a new

 model for web journalism.

-Banyan resources for new news co-ops will include a comprehensive guide for building a co-op, templates for business planning, and plans for enrolling founding members, all supported by Banyan staff guidance.
+Banyan resources for new news co-ops will include a comprehensive guide for organizing a co-op, templates for business planning, and plans for enrolling founding members, all supported by Banyan staff guidance.
 Ongoing staff support will include problem solving and moderated online forums for site editors.

 Banyan will also provide affiliated sites with a digital publishing platform tailored for community news co-ops.
 Banyan’s staff will help sites make the most of distinctive software features designed to amplify their journalism’s impact: